Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 🔐 Cybersecurity Lab Environment Setup

-📌 Project Overview

-This project is part of my Week 1 Cybersecurity Internship at NetworkWalks.
+NetworkWalks Cybersecurity Internship | Week 1

-The objective of this project was to set up a basic cybersecurity lab environment using VirtualBox and Kali Linux.
-The lab provides an environment for practicing cybersecurity and networking concepts safely.
+A practical cybersecurity lab environment built using VirtualBox and Kali Linux.
+The purpose of this project was to create a controlled virtual environment for cybersecurity and networking practice, configure virtual networking, and verify connectivity and essential security tools.

+---

-🎯 Objectives
+🎯 Project Objectives

+The main objectives of this project were:

-- Set up a virtual cybersecurity lab
+- Set up a cybersecurity lab using VirtualBox
-- Configure VirtualBox for the lab environment
-- Create and configure a NAT Network
+- Configure a NAT Network for virtual machines
 - Connect Kali Linux to the virtual network
 - Verify network connectivity
 - Verify DNS resolution
 - Verify Nmap installation
+- Troubleshoot basic VirtualBox networking issues
-- Document the lab setup using screenshots
+- Document the complete setup with screenshots

+---

 ⚙️ Lab Environment

-Component| Configuration
+Component| Details
-Virtualization Software| VirtualBox 7.2.16
+Virtualization Platform| VirtualBox 7.2.16
 Operating System| Kali Linux
-Network Type| NAT Network
+Network Mode| NAT Network
-Network Range| 10.0.0.0/24
+Network Range| "10.0.0.0/24"

-«Private IP addresses from my individual machine are not included in this public repository.»

-🛠️ Lab Setup
+Purpose| Cybersecurity & Networking Practice

+---

-1. NAT Network Configuration
+🖥️ VirtualBox NAT Network Configuration

-A NAT Network was created in VirtualBox and configured with the required "10.0.0.0/24" network range.
+A NAT Network was created in VirtualBox to provide network connectivity for the cybersecurity lab.

+The network was configured using the required "10.0.0.0/24" range with DHCP enabled.

-"NAT Network Configuration" (01-NAT-Network-Configuration.png)
+"NAT Network Configuration" (./01-NAT-Network-Configuration.png)

+---

-2. Kali Linux Virtual Machine
+🐉 Kali Linux Virtual Machine

-Kali Linux was configured as the primary cybersecurity virtual machine and connected to the NAT Network.
+Kali Linux was used as the primary cybersecurity virtual machine.

+The virtual machine was connected to the configured NAT Network so that network connectivity and cybersecurity tools could be tested inside the lab.

-"Kali Linux VM" (02-Kali-Linux-VM.png)
+"Kali Linux Virtual Machine" (./02-Kali-Linux-VM.png)

+---

-3. Network Connectivity Verification
+🌐 Network Connectivity Verification

-Network connectivity was tested from Kali Linux using:
+Network connectivity was tested from Kali Linux using Google's public DNS server:

 ping -c 4 8.8.8.8

-The final connectivity test was successful with 0% packet loss.
+The final test completed successfully with 0% packet loss, confirming that the Kali Linux virtual machine had working network connectivity.

-"Network Connectivity Ping" (03-Network-Connectivity-Ping.png)
+"Network Connectivity Test" (./03-Network-Connectivity-Ping.png)

+---

-4. DNS Verification
+🔎 DNS Resolution Verification

-DNS resolution was tested using:
+DNS functionality was tested using:

 nslookup google.com

-The test successfully resolved the domain name.
+The command successfully resolved the domain name, confirming that DNS resolution was working correctly inside the lab.

-"DNS Verification" (05-DNS-Verification.png)
+"DNS Verification" (./05-DNS-Verification.png)

+---

-5. Nmap Verification
+🛡️ Nmap Verification

+Nmap is an important network scanning and security assessment tool included in Kali Linux.

-Nmap installation was verified using:
+Its installation was verified using:

 nmap --version

 The command successfully displayed the installed Nmap version.

-"Nmap Version" (04-Nmap-Version.png)
+"Nmap Version" (./04-Nmap-Version.png)

+---

-🐞 Troubleshooting Experience
+🐞 Troubleshooting & Solutions

-During the setup, I encountered a few configuration issues.

-Issue 1: NAT Network Configuration
+NAT Network had the wrong default range

-The NAT Network was initially created with a different default network range.
+When the NAT Network was initially created, VirtualBox assigned a different default network range.

 Solution:
-I changed the NAT Network configuration to the required "10.0.0.0/24" range.
+The network configuration was changed to the required "10.0.0.0/24" range.

-Issue 2: Network Adapter Configuration
+Network Adapter could not be enabled

 The network adapter could not initially be enabled because the Kali Linux virtual machine was running.

 Solution:
-I powered off the virtual machine and then enabled and configured the network adapter.
+The virtual machine was powered off, after which the network adapter could be enabled and configured correctly.

-Issue 3: Finding Network Settings
+Difficulty locating Network settings

-Initially, I had difficulty locating the Network settings in the VirtualBox interface.
+Initially, the Network settings were not immediately visible in the VirtualBox interface.

 Solution:
-I explored the VirtualBox settings and located the Network section, where I configured the NAT Network.
+The VirtualBox settings were checked and the Network section was located and configured.

-💡 What I Learned

-Through this project, I learned how to:
+---

+📚 Skills & Knowledge Gained

+This project provided practical experience with:

+- VirtualBox virtual machine management
-- Create and configure a NAT Network in VirtualBox
+- NAT Network configuration
-- Connect a Kali Linux virtual machine to a virtual network
+- Kali Linux lab setup
+- Basic network troubleshooting
-- Test network connectivity
+- Network connectivity testing
-- Verify DNS resolution
+- DNS troubleshooting and verification
-- Verify Nmap installation
+- Nmap verification
-- Troubleshoot basic VirtualBox networking issues
+- Cybersecurity lab documentation
-- Document a cybersecurity lab environment
+- Safe and authorized cybersecurity practice

+---

 🔐 Security & Ethical Use

-This lab is intended for educational and authorized cybersecurity practice.
+This laboratory is intended strictly for educational and authorized cybersecurity practice.

-All testing should be performed only on systems and networks that I own or have explicit permission to test.
+Security testing should only be performed on systems and networks that are owned by the tester or where explicit permission has been provided.

+---

-👤 Project Information
+👤 Project Details

+Student: Ishanya Jha
 Internship: NetworkWalks Cybersecurity Internship
 Week: 1
-Project: Cybersecurity Lab Setup
+Project: Cybersecurity Lab Environment Setup

-Student: Ishanya Jha
+---

+📸 Project Evidence

+The repository contains screenshots documenting the major configuration and verification stages of the cybersecurity lab.

+Lab configured successfully.
+Connectivity verified.
+Nmap verified.
+Documentation completed. 🔐